commons-icao/commons-icao-java/README.md

-# ICAO Route classes and utilities for Java and Kotlin
+# ICAO classes and utilities for Java and Kotlin

 ## Build